Spring19GameEngines/finalproject-arcubed/part1_README.md

 1. Very likely you will need to integrate some GUI library into your system to make it useable.
 2. *Think* data-driven
-   - This means your C++ handles your engine, and your scripting languaeg should handle the game logic.
+   - This means your C++ handles your engine, and your scripting language should handle the game logic.

 ### Examples